greatdaveo/greatdaveo/README.md

 - ❤️ Passionate about problem-solving through code.
 - 🔭 Elevating my problem-solving skills to a new level.
 - 👀 Open to volunteering roles and contributing to open source.
-- ⚡ Fun fact: When not coding, you'll find me immersed in battles with ML & AI.
+- ⚡ Fun fact: When not coding, you'll find me battling with ML & AI.

 ---
 ## GitHub Stats